-COVID-19 lockdowns: what they mean for your family
+COVID-19 isolation, quarantine or lockdown: what they mean for your family

 This is a challenging experience.
-It can also be a positive experience if you can:
+It can also be a positive experience with these tips:

-Making the most of family time during lockdown
+Making the most of family time during isolation, quarantine or lockdown

 If you’re working from home, you might not always have a lot of time during work hours.
 So it’s all about making the most of the time you do have by giving your child positive attention and turning everyday moments into quality time.